-Dental implants are, understandably, a bit of an investment in both time and money for some patients.
+Dental implants in London are, understandably, a bit of an investment in both time and money for some patients.
 However, they’re also a reliable facet of modern dentistry.
 Tooth replacement has been a treatment practiced for years and literally centuries, but after all this time and development are dental implants worth it?
 Is it worth filling the gaps in your smile, and are dental implants necessary?

 Missing teeth are more than just gaps in your smile, they’re potential dental health hazards.
 While cosmetic reasons alone are enough to replace them, there are also a variety of health implications that make dental implants entirely necessary when permanently replacing missing teeth.

 Dental implants promote your dental health

 Dental implants protect your neighbouring teeth against developing cavities.
 When you lose a tooth, it exposes the sides and surfaces of your neighbouring teeth that would otherwise have been covered.
 These irregular gaps are more difficult to clean and therefore plaque and bacteria can build-up quite quickly in these areas.
 With an untouched build-up, you could develop cavities and lose precious enamel as the bacteria gnaws away at your protective layers.
 Dental implants are necessary when protecting your teeth from decay because they re-cover those surfaces that otherwise would not be as open to bacterial interference.